 INSIGHTS ON THE VERBIER PROPERTY MARKET

 Property agents GUINNARD IMMOBILIER & TOURISME SA have compiled their proprietary statistics on the Verbier property market for many years.
-These are essential viewing for owners or prospective buyers in Verbier; see for yourselves property market trends in this world class resort.
+These are essential viewing for owners or prospective buyers interested in buying Verbier property in this Swiss ski resort.

 For the last 5 years since the number of properties for resale has been steadily increasing.
 For the 2nd time in over 30 years prices have dipped in 2007.
 This decline was skewed by sales of some particularly high value chalets, and it is explained by the sale of several 2nd or 3rd generation properties, since such older places logically have a lower selling price.